Radha-byte/Smart-Task-Manager/README.md

 4. Push to the branch (git push origin feature/YourFeature).
 5. Open a Pull Request.

+Myself Radha Rani , You can contact me regarding any query.

 ## Acknowledgements
 1. React
 2. Node.js